Spatial Fluid Limits for Stochastic Mobile Networks: Introduction

-A typical situation of practical interest to which our framework can be applied is that of large-scale mobile networks such as personal communication services (e.g.,~\cite{857925}): there are many base stations (e.g., in a wide-area cellular network) and each base station can be modeled as a region, which can contain potentially many mobile nodes that may migrate across regions.
+A typical situation of practical interest to which our framework can be applied is that of large-scale mobile networks such as personal communication services (e.g.,~\cite{857925}): there are many base stations (e.g., in a wide-area cellular network) and the area served by a base station can be modeled as a region, which can contain potentially many mobile nodes that may migrate across regions.
 Here, the modeler may wish to predict how nodes distribute across the network over a given time horizon~\cite{Akyildiz:1996:MLU:234766.234778}.
 In this paper, we demonstrate the applicability of our method by studying a network of mobile nodes with connectivity provided by an 802.11 access point located in each region.
 First, we successfully validate our CTMC model against discrete-event simulation using the JiST/SWANS discrete-event simulation framework~\cite{Barr:2005:JEA:1060168.1060170}.
-Then, we show how the PDE estimates provide an excellent estimate of the network's performance even for relatively small population sizes and coarse lattices, promoting our approach as a versatile tool for the accurate evaluation of large-scale mobile systems.
+Then, we show that the PDE solution provides an excellent estimate of the network's performance even for relatively small population sizes and coarse lattices.
+We confirm that the discretization of the space domain obtained for the PDE solution induces coarsening; numerically, we observe up to two orders of magnitude speed-ups with respect to the solution of the lattice-dependent limit ODE system.
+This promotes our approach as a versatile tool for the accurate evaluation of large-scale mobile systems.

 \paragraph*{Paper outline} The remainder of the paper is organized as follows.
 Section~\ref{sec:related} overviews related work.
 In order to fix notation and provide intuition on the scaling limits considered in the paper, Section~\ref{sec:srn} introduces \emph{stationary reaction networks}, which describe \emph{static} networks with no mobility, whilst allowing nodes to be described by a local state space.
 Here we discuss how such models admit a classic fluid limit as a system of ODEs.
 Section~\ref{sec:smrn} presents mobile reaction networks, which are defined as a conservative extension of stationary networks with an explicit mobility model.
 We introduce a straightforward spatial ODE limit that depends upon the lattice granularity.
 In Section~\ref{sec:pde} we discuss the main contribution of this paper, namely the convergence of the spatial ODE limit to a system of reaction-diffusion PDEs by assuming that nodes undergo unbiased random walk during their evolution.
 Section~\ref{sec:validation} discusses the numerical tests on our validation model.
 Finally, Section~\ref{sec:conclusion} concludes the paper.